Support Exchange RPC over HTTP

 RoH (Outlook anywhere) feature is provided by a wsgi python app that decapsulate/encapsulate MAPI traffic over HTTP/HTTPs along with handling rpch specific commands that don't have to be forward to openchange server.

 Regarding this feature on client-side which is your primary point of interest, we've narrowed down the scope of this feature and it looks like a 2-3 weeks of development shall be required to implement the feature in samba4 and to provide drop-in support for evolution-mapi.

 Given that Exchange 2013 provides this as its primary entry point for Outlook connections, it sounds to me this will have to raise in our TODO list.

 This being said, one possible work-around (if that is of any interest to you) shall be to use this wsgi app and tweak it in some way to fit your needs.
 What do you feel about this option?

-Updated by Bruno Wolff about 1 month ago
+Updated by Bruno Wolff 7 months ago

 I see that there has been some work on this recently.
 Is the jkerihuel/ncacn_http branch usable right now?
 Do you have an estimate of when that branch might be merged into master?

 The context is my employer needs something to migrate calendars from Zimbra into Office 365.
 Openchange is being looked at as one possible route to doing this.
 If it's close, it's worth putting time into trying to make it work.
 (At least finding and reporting bugs,) If it's going to be a while yet, then we probably won't have enough time to use it as a primary migration tool.

 It is working and gives OpenChange client libraries and tools access to Microsoft Exchange 2013 and O365.